Keto Japanese Food – An Easy Guide to Low-Carb Japanese Cuisine

-Sashimi also made it onto our other food list: “Healthy Food From Japan“, where we cover in-depth its many health benefits, and also explore the risks.
-To summarise:
+Sashimi also made it onto our other food list: “Healthy Food from Japan“, where we cover in-depth its many health benefits, and also explore the risks.

-The nutritients of different seafood and fish naturally vary, so sashimi will vary in nutrition, flavour, and health benefits.
+The nutrients of different seafood and fish naturally vary, so sashimi will vary in nutrition, flavour, and health benefits.

 Salmon, for example, is often boasted to be a superfood, providing heart and brain-healthy Omega-3 fatty-acids (^)(^), antioxidant astaxanthin, protein, and vitamins and minerals.
-Being a source of selenium make salmon excellent for our immune system, as well!
-Providing about 30mg per 3oz serving, it is easy to get recommended amount of selenium (55mg for most adults) by including salmon in the diet.
+Being a source of selenium makes salmon excellent for our immune system, as well!
+Providing about 30mg per 3oz serving, it is easy to reach the recommended amount of selenium (55mg for most adults) by including salmon in the diet.

 Astaxtanthin may even promote longevity by activating FOXO-3 Genes!

 To learn more, read: Healthiest Foods for Longevity – From Genes to Greens!

 Phosphorus, Potassium and B-vitamins also support, the nervous system, musculoskeletal system, promote healthy hormone balance, reduce inflammation, improve metabolism, and help to prevent kidney stones, lower blood pressure, and more.